 Australia has one of the longest electricity networks in the world.
 The cost of the poles and wires that carry the electricity from power plants to our homes and businesses is passed through to us in our power bills.

 Keeping our poles and wires well maintained and building new parts of the electricity network is not cheap.
-These costs can make up as much as half of our power bills.
+In 2017-18, these costs accounted for 44 per cent of the cost of the average electricity bill.

 This part of our bill covers the cost of maintaining customer databases and billing processes at electricity retail companies, as well as marketing to win new customers.

-Information from Origin Energy in 2016 suggested that these costs made up about 15 per cent of the average bill in New South Wales, while a study in September 2017 by the Australian Competition and Consumer Commission into electricity prices across the National Electricty Market found that electricity company costs accounted for about a quarter of the average residential electricity bill.
+While a study in September 2017 by the Australian Competition and Consumer Commission into electricity prices across the National Electricty Market found that electricity company costs accounted for about a quarter of the average residential electricity bill, a 2018 study by the Australian Energy Market Commission suggested that these costs made up 12 per cent of the average electricity bill in 2017-18.

 Analysis from the Grattan Institute in 2017 says this component of the average power bill has been one of the biggest causes of recent price rises.

 This is the smallest component of the average bill.
 It includes the cost of meeting the national Renewable Energy Target, as well as the ongoing costs of rooftop solar power support schemes.
 The cost varies from state to state.
-According to a 2017 inquiry into power prices by the Australian Competition and Consumer Commission, the cost of environment schemes makes up about 7 per cent of the average bill.
+According to a 2018 study by the Australian Energy Market Commission, the cost of environmental schemes makes up about 6 per cent of the average bill.

 A variety of different factors have contributed to price rises.
 Some of these include:

 Some relief is on the way.
-Renewable energy can relieve some of the burden for consumers.
-Prices expected to fall by an average of 6.2 per cent over the 2018-19 and 2019-20 financial years.
+Renewable energy can relieve some of the burden for consumers, with prices expected to fall by an average of 1.1 per cent between 2018-19 and 2020-21.
 The unprecedented increase in the amount of renewable energy projects and investment in Australia will add more supply to the electricity system and reduce the strain caused by the closures of coal plants.

 We currently have an opportunity in this country to act on an issue that is affecting all of us with a clean and reliable solution from renewable energy and energy storage.
 With long-term and effective bipartisan energy policy, we can ensure this happens smoothly after 2020.
 It would be a waste to let it pass us by.